The Practical Driving Test

 The practical driving test lasts approximately 40 minutes.
 Throughout your test your examiner will be looking for an overall safe standard of driving.

-First you eye sight will be checked.
+First your eye sight will be checked.
 You need to be able to

 Next you will do the “Show Me, Tell Me” test.
-You will be asked two questions.
-One or both questions answered incorrectly will result in one driving fault being recorded.
+You will be asked one question on a safety aspect of the car.
+If an incorrect answer is made this will result in one driving fault being recorded.

 There are various different routes over which the examiner could take you.
 If you ask to be reminded of the directions the examiner will confirm them to you.
 If you go off the independent driving route it will not affect the result of the test unless you commit a driving fault.